adjacentlink/emex/emex.md

 At startup, the EMEX client queries the server for available types from the Model Repository via the `ModelTypesRequest` message.

-In the EMEXD API, an EMOE instance is the fundamental transactional element between clients and servers.
+In the EMEXD API an EMOE instance is the fundamental transactional element between clients and servers.
 Each EMOE is in one of nine
 states:

 ![EMOE State Diagram](doc/emoe_state_diagram.png){#emex-state-diagram}

-1. QUEUED: The EMOE enters the QUEUED state on reception of a valid `StartEmoeRequest` message for an EMOE that can be provisioned with current resources.
+1. QUEUED: emexd place an EMOE into the QUEUED state on reception of a valid `StartEmoeRequest` message for an EMOE that can be provisioned with current resources.
 The request is enqueued to a separate